decacoaching/django-parler/docs/advanced/polymorphicmodel.rst

 with :class:`~polymorphic.models.PolymorphicModel` you
 have to make sure the model managers of both classes are combined too.

-This can be done by either overwriting :ref:`default_manager <custom-managers-and-inheritance>` or by extending the :class:`~django.db.models.Manager` and :class:`~django.db.models.query.QuerySet` class.
+This can be done by either overwriting `default_manager <custom-managers-and-inheritance>` or by extending the :class:`~django.db.models.Manager` and :class:`~django.db.models.query.QuerySet` class.